juseg/bowdoin/articles/temperature/response-referee2.rst

    variations of strain rates, and temporal variations in ice thickness.
 This later point was clarified in the text.

+   The computation of theoretical maximum dry crevasse depth (Nye, 1957) was added in the discussion section on "deep crevassing".
+This yields maximum crevasse depths of 28 to 33 metres showing that water is necessary to form deeper crevasses.
+To our knowledge, the most recent theory on water-filled crevasse propagation (van der Veen, 2007), based on fracture mechanics, show that crevasses can propagate to the bed if enough water is supplied.
+Also we replaced "mechanical damage" by "increased longitudinal stretching" to better reflect our idea that thinner parts of the glacier may be prone to localize longitudinal strain.

    Line-specific were all implemented except for line 303.
 To clarify:

    - Line 69: We do not know of a comprehensive study on crevasse density in